-I give to the word nyctalopia and hemeralopia the same meaning as all other writers down to Scarpa, who has published the latest treatise on diseases of the eyes.
+Finally, in order to the completion of the mechanism of vision, it is requisite that all parts of the eye be under certain conditions t I give to the words nyctalopia and hemeralopia the same meaning as all other writers down to Scarpa, who has published the latest Treatise on diseases of the eyes.
 This acceptation is, however, a grammatical error, since of the two terms, nyctalopia, in its Greek roots, signifies an affection which takes away sight during the night, and hemeralopia, one in which it is lost during the day.
 It is accordingly in this sense that they are used by the father of physic.
 I owe this remark to Dr. Roussille Chamseru, who has carefully verified the text of Hippocrates in the MSS. of the Imperial library.